Thousands of Gaza children are malnourished under Israel's food blockade, aid groups say

 “Kids are eating less than a meal a day and struggling to find their next meal,” said Bushra Khalil, policy head at Oxfam.
 “Everyone is purely eating canned food. … Malnutrition and pockets of famine are definitely occurring in Gaza.”

+Hani Almadhoun, co-founder of Gaza Soup Kitchen, said his kitchen has food for about three more weeks.
+Already, he said, up to one in five of those who come to his kitchen for food leave empty-handed.

 Water is also growing scarce, with Palestinians standing in long lines to fill jerry cans from trucks.
-Omar Shatat, an official with a local water utility, said people are down to six or seven liters per day, well below the amount the U.N. estimates is needed to meet basic needs.
+Omar Shatat, an official with a local water utility, said people are down to six or seven liters per day, well below the U.N. estimate for basic needs.

 More hungry children, and harder to reach